fara-pug/fara-pug/index.md

 -   <https://www.startpage.com/do/search?query=app.asar>

-<a id="org6056f70"></a>
+<a id="org8fd0713"></a>

 # Requirements

-Pugs experiments suggest:
+Pug's experiments suggest:

--   2+ ghz,
+-   2+ GHZ,
--   4ish gb ram for chrome/electron/fara (at most!?)
+-   4ish GB ram for chrome/electron/fara (at most!?)
--   anything but a dual-core cpu. fara needs at least three concurrent threads to be performant and having just a dual-core cpu will ~half the game's speed
+-   Anything but not a dual-core cpu!
+-   FARA needs at least three concurrent threads to be performant and having just a dual-core cpu will ~half the game's speed
--   optimal? anything quad-core with ddr-4 ram; ddr-3 will do.
+-   Optimal? anything quad-core with DDR-4 ram; DDR-3 will do.
--   disk seems not important.
+-   Disk seems not important.

-<a id="org107e705"></a>
+<a id="orgcc701b3"></a>

-# Disclaimer/Versions/Obtaining.
+# Notice

-This document was produced in emacs/org-mode and last updated Mon, 12Apr21.
+This document is hereby released without any claim of ownership on other people's content and without claims of copyright by compilation or any or other claims I could make to keep you from contributing to the game.

-It is hereby released without any claim on anything.
-I'm reachable through the fara discord for the time being.
+I'm reachable through the FARA discord for the time being and will gladly incorporate even your smallest observations, insights and corrections for others to enjoy!